 Another way to think of a middleware solution is as a translator for the legacy systems and NetSuite’s applications.
 This is where all of the logic took place to extract raw data, transform it, and load it into the new system through a set of pre-defined mapped fields.

-Before completely deploying the middleware, SuiteCentric conducted an extensive round of user acceptance testing (UAT) and quality assurance (QA) to flush out any inconsistencies.
+Before completely deploying the middleware, SuiteCentric conducted an extensive round of user acceptance testing (UAT) and quality assurance (QA) to flush out any inconsistencies, and confirm the functionality of customizations.

 Want to learn more?
 Talk to our development team!